-The author thanks Igor Salom, Iulian Toader, Johannes Kleiner, Larry Schulman, Cosmin Vişan, Jochen Szangolies, Per Arve, David Chalmers, and the anonymous reviewers, for their valuable feedback, which was not always of agreement, offered to previous versions of the manuscript.
+The author thanks Igor Salom, Iulian Toader, Johannes Kleiner, Larry Schulman, Cosmin Vişan, Jochen Szangolies, Per Arve, and David Chalmers, for their valuable feedback, which was not always of agreement, offered to a previous version of the manuscript.
 The author bares full responsibility for the article.